As Hurricane Harvey dissipates, retailers in its wake are ready to regroup, survey the damage and chart a path forward.

 “Before the storm hit, every time we got batteries, gas cans or lanterns, we sold out,” Murff says.
 “A lot of our vendors had to shut down, but Ace corporate was there for us 24/7, and they made sure they got trucks to us.
 It was amazing what they have done to make sure we got product for our customers.”

-Murff says her operation tried to assist individuals whose homes were flooded and also first responders who stopped by.
+Murff says her operation tried to assist individuals whose homes were flooded and also the numerous first responders who stopped by.

 “Anytime a police officer comes into the store, we give them a case of water to put in their car.
 So not only do they have it for themselves, they have the water for anybody they’re helping,” Murff says.